 What is parental responsibility?

-Parental responsibility gives a father or legal parent certain rights and responsibilities regarding your child.
-This happens in one of three ways:
+Parental responsibility gives a father or legal parent certain rights and responsibilities regarding a child.
+Parental responsibility can be acquired in one of three ways:

-As a parent with parental responsibility, you have the right to be involved in the major decisions concerning your child’s life, such as where they are educated, their religion, the name by which they are known, and giving authority for medical intervention.
+A parent with parental responsibility has the right to be involved in the major decisions concerning the child’s life, such as where they are educated, their religion, the name by which they are known, and the ability to give authority for medical intervention.

 Moving abroad with a child after divorce

 Sometimes a parent moves abroad following a separation or divorce.
 This can be devastating for the child and the parent left behind.
 Many parents do work together to sort out how their children will maintain the relationship with each parent and, for example, how much time they spend with them during their holidays.

 A child has the right to have a relationship with both parents, and a move abroad will have an inevitable impact on the family.
 Sometimes parents cannot agree on an arrangement, and if this happens to you, you need to take legal advice.
 The welfare of your child will always be the primary concern.

 Once you have separated or divorced, holiday arrangements for children can sometimes be difficult to agree, along with other important times of the year such as birthdays, family events and divorced parents’ Christmas arrangements.
 Most parents are able to come to some kind of agreement on these dates and events.
 This often means that separated or divorced parents take turns on alternate years for annual events.